 Ed Coco has 25+ years of experience working professionally in the entertainment industry.
 He formerly served as the Creative Director and Head of Production Design for JLC: An Experience Company.
 Highlights at JLC include six years of designing the red carpet for the Grammy Awards as well as designing the arrivals preshow for the Billboard Music Awards, iHeart Radio Music Awards, and the American Music Awards.
 He also designed the scenic for Red Bull Rampage for three years, and was the Production Designer for the CBS broadcast headquarters at Super Bowl 50.
-Prior to joining JLC, Edward worked for ten years as a Senior Production Designer for Viacom/MTV Networks where he developed productions, concerts, red carpets, and special events for channels such as Comedy Central, MTV, MTV2, CMT, Nickelodeon, VH1, SPIKE TV, BET and many others.
+Prior to joining JLC, Edward worked for ten years as a Senior Production Designer for Viacom/MTV Networks.
+There he developed productions, concerts, red carpets, and special events for networks such as Comedy Central, MTV, MTV2, CMT, Nickelodeon, VH1, SPIKE TV, BET and many others.
 Other Corporate clients have included Anheuser-Busch, McDonalds, BMW, CNN, Showtime, Dick Clark Productions, the NFL, Red Bull, Audi, the Los Angeles Chargers, and CBS.
 Ed has also designed specials for comedians such as Kevin Hart, John Oliver, Craig Ferguson, and Bill Burr while working with the video production company Art & Industry.